MWindows99/Python-WordCloud/README.md

  ## emoji lib
      pip3 install emoji --upgrade

-# How to USE
+# Before USE
-1.Input Twitter API Key to "config.py" and "ptw.py".
+1. Input Twitter API Key to "config.py" and "ptw.py".
 <br>
-2.Input your Twitter User ID to "gettimeline.py".
+2. Input your Twitter User ID to "gettimeline.py".
 <br>
 That's all.